 It also has a sharp clarity due to the inclusion of one extra-low dispersion element and a super extra-low dispersion element.
 The linear AF motor ensures smooth, silent, and rapid focusing performance.
 Additionally, the aperture ring allows for simple exposure adjustment while providing a C (Command) position for camera-based aperture control.

 The lens is protected by a hydrophobic fluorine layer that makes the surface stay dry.
 This layer also prevents liquids from sticking to the camera and causing damage.
 The lens is also physically built in a way that keeps dust and bad weather out.
 Plus, the rounded nine-blade diaphragm produces appealing bokeh.

-Its amazing lens was built by fuji company.
+Its amazing lens was built by the fuji company.
 It’s efficient for those who are looking for a zoom lens for food photography for zooming shots.
-It provides without blurred smooth image with its powerful features and worth considering.
+It provides blurred smooth images with powerful features and is worth considering.